All students may register online through myMILLS via the Mills Resource Portal

 Refer to the Academic Calendar for registration dates and deadlines.

-Entering and readmitted students register during pre-registration days and during Final Registration at the beginning of the term.
+Entering and readmitted graduate students register during the New Student Registration.
 Exact dates are available on the Academic Calendar.
+New graduate students will be contacted by their department about the registration process.

-Students who register after the published registration deadline may be assessed a $250 late registration fee.
+Students wishing to register after the Add Deadline must petition the Academic Standing Committee (ASC).
 Late registration does not excuse a student from the regular assigned work of a course.
-Students wishing to register after the add deadline must petition the Academic Standing Committee (ASC).
-Students who do not register by the add deadline, even if they have confirmed their semester attendance, will be considered as having withdrawn without notifying the College.
+Students who do not register for any course by the Add Deadline will be administratively withdrawn from the College.

 Before students can register online, they must consult with their assigned advisor to finalize their schedule and obtain approval of their course selection.
 Students may access Student Records/View Student Information in their myMILLS account via the Mills Resource Portal to confirm their advising assignment.